Advanced Composition & Academic Writing Live

 Description

-Elevate your writing with our Advanced Composition & Academic Writing course.
-This course will strengthen your student’s understanding of the principles of academic writing and revision.
-This class will help your student improve their skills in formulating a thesis, researching, and writing a compelling and well-supported paper.
+Advanced Composition & Academic Writing is designed to strengthen your student’s understanding of the principles of academic writing and revision.
+This course will improve skills in formulating a thesis, researching, and writing a compelling and well-supported paper.
+The course effectively prepares students for college writing and helps them refine a personal style.

 This semester-long course helps students master fundamental grammar, learn effective sentence and paragraph structure, and develop skills for writing compelling argumentative papers.
-The course divides into two main blocks: Basic Writing Concepts (grammar, sentence structure, and writing principles) and Application of Concepts (essay writing and revision).
-By course end, students will not only apply essential grammar rules, but will also have completed multiple argumentative paper drafts.
+The course is divided into two main blocks: Writing Concepts (covering grammar, sentence structure, and writing principles) and Application of Concepts (focusing on essay writing and revision).
+By the end of this class, students will not only apply essential grammar rules but will also have completed multiple argumentative paper drafts.

 Upon completion of this course, students will be able to: